Choosing the right SFT dataset for your LLM

 Based on InstructGPT models, this dataset allows supervised fine-tuning on conversational tasks, improving the ability of models to follow human instructions accurately.

 💡 These datasets represent essential resources for the supervised fine-tuning of LLMs, allowing them to improve their performance in various tasks and areas.
+But keep in mind they are public, and unlikely to deliver better performance than existing finetuned models from Anthropic or OpenAI.
+The key is in the data!
+You need better data!

 Define the specific needs of the model